annahallx127/HW4Stocks/res/DESIGN-README.txt

-The design of our program is roughly based on the model view controller (MVC) architecture.
+The design of our program is based on the model view controller (MVC) architecture.

 Stocks are represented by the 'Stock' interface and implemented in the 'modelStock' class of the model package.
 They represent a single stock for a company, and store the stock's symbol, name,